MomdAli/Angewandte-Informatik/content/Studium/Semester 3/Betriebssysteme/OSTEP/4_Scheduling.md

 ## Limitations and Future Scheduling Strategies

 A fundamental limitation of most schedulers is that they require knowledge of job lengths, which is typically unavailable in real-world systems.
-To address this, future algorithms like [[5.
-MLFQ]] will predict future job behavior based on historical execution patterns, providing a more dynamic and efficient scheduling mechanism.
+To address this, future algorithms like [[5_MLFQ|MLFQ]] will predict future job behavior based on historical execution patterns, providing a more dynamic and efficient scheduling mechanism.

 ##### Next chapter: [[5_MLFQ|5.MLFQ]]